joycezw/yield_prediction/README.md

 ## To predict corn yield  based on historical yield and weather information

 Specific tasks include:
-1. Literature review and quantity the effect of improvements in technology on yield responses.
+1. Literature review and quantity the effect of improvements in technology on yield responses
 2. Implement the Thompson's model (original and modified)
-3. Analyze model performance, strengths, weaknesses and effect of resolution.
+3. Analyze model performance, strengths, weaknesses and effect of resolution
-4. Discuss potential model improvements.
+4. Discuss potential model improvements

 References:
 - Thompson, L. M., (1963).
 Weather and technology in the production of corn and soybeans.
 CARD Reports, Book 17.